Donald Trump On Impeachment Inquiry: ‘That’s A Positive For Me In The Election’

 — CSPAN (@cspan) September 24, 2019

-More than 150 Democrats in the House now supporting launching a formal impeachment inquiry, including more moderate lawmakers in so-called purple states.
+More than 150 Democrats in the House now support launching a formal impeachment inquiry, including more moderate lawmakers in so-called purple states.

 The full transcript of the president’s conversation with Zelensky will be released on Wednesday.
+This was announced earlier today by Trump himself via Twitter.

 “You will see it was a very friendly and totally appropriate call.
 No pressure and, unlike Joe Biden and his son, NO quid pro quo!” he tweeted.